kpekowski/LottoJJR/README.md

 docker compose up
 ``

+= Alternatively you can run docker-compose file through you IDE

-After everything builds and ready, you can test the application using [Postman](https://www.postman.com/) or use <a href="http://localhost:8080/swagger-ui/index.html#/">Swagger</a>.
+After everything builds and ready, you can start application and test using [Postman](https://www.postman.com/) or use <a href="http://localhost:8080/swagger-ui/index.html#/">Swagger</a>.
 Please note, that lottery results are generated each Saturday at 12:00.<br>